 And it truly is really easy.
 All you need to do is gather the ingredients and mix them together.
 It takes an eclectic mix of tangy, zesty, and spicy ingredients to make tartar sauce.
 This includes mayonnaise, dill pickle, lemon juice, paprika, Worcestershire sauce, and Dijon mustard.
 But combined, they make a deliciously creamy and flavorful Southern tartar sauce.

 I bet your next supper featuring fried catfish or a similar will just be begging for some homemade tartar sauce to give them that little extra something-something.
 And don’t get me started on how much I love dipping my favorite fries in this stuff!
 Try it with our roasted sweet potato wedges, parmesan oven fries, or baked zucchini fries and your life will never be the same again!

 But be careful with this y’all.
-You just might not ever want to buy store-bought tartar sauce ever again.
+You just might not ever want to buy store-bought sauce ever again.
 Now enough of that, let’s get to this easy tartar sauce.
 If you want to skip ahead to the printable recipe card, they may even be a video down there with step-by-step visual instructions too.
 I’ve got all bases covered for y’all today!

 - Chopped dill pickles

-- Fresh lemon juice (you can use lime juice if you are feeling a little crazy ☺)
+- Lemon juice (you can use lime juice if you are feeling a little crazy ☺)

 - Worcestershire sauce

 - Chopped fresh dill or parsley (optional)

 Combine the mayonnaise, pickles, lemon juice, paprika, dill, Worcestershire sauce, and mustard in a small bowl.

 Taste and if you are so inclined this is where you add more lemon juice, salt, and pepper.

 I like to let the flavors set in so I recommend covering this bad boy tight and storing it in the fridge for at least 30 minutes.